Naltrexone and Bupropion

 Perhexiline: CYP2D6 Inhibitors may increase the serum concentration of Perhexiline.
 Management: Consider alternatives to this combination if possible.
 If combined, monitor for increased perhexiline serum concentrations and toxicities (eg, hypoglycemia, neuropathy, liver dysfunction).
 Perhexiline dose reductions will likely be required.
 Consider therapy modification

-Propafenone: May increase the serum concentration of CYP2D6 Inhibitors (Moderate).
+Propafenone: CYP2D6 Inhibitors (Moderate) may increase the serum concentration of Propafenone.
 Monitor therapy